mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/bitcoin-forecasting.md

 * predictor_name (string) - The name of the model.
 * integration_name (string) - The name of the connection to your database.
-* ds_name (string) - the name of dataset you want to create, it's optional if you don't specify this value Mindsdb will generate by itself.
+* ds_name (string) - the name of the dataset you want to create, it's optional if you don't specify this value MindsDB will generate by itself.
 * column_target (string) - The feature you want to predict.
 * column_alias - Alias name of the feature you want to predict.
-* column_orderby - The column to order the data, for time series mainly using date column.
+* column_orderby - The column to order the data, for time series this should be the date/time column.
 * num_window - keyword specifies the number of rows to "look back" into when making a prediction after the rows are ordered by the order_by column and split into groups.
 This could be used to specify something like "Always use the previous 10 rows".
 * num_horizon - keyword specifies the number of future predictions.